telerik/kendo-ui-core/docs/web/datetimepicker/overview.md

 ---
 title: Overview
-page_title: How-to for jQuery UI DateTimePicker widget in Kendo UI Web framework
+page_title: Overview | Kendo UI DateTimePicker Widget
-description: Overview of Kendo UI DateTimePicker widget.
-Get familiar with the configuration options of the control and define the interval between values in the time drop-down list.
+description: "Learn how to initialize the Kendo UI DateTimePicker widget, configure its options and define the interval between values int he time drop-down list."
+slug: overview_kendoui_datetimepicker_widget
+position: 1
 ---

 # DateTimePicker Overview

-The DateTimePicker widget allows the user to select a value from a calendar or a time drop-down list as well as direct input.
+[Kendo UI DateTimePicker widget](http://demos.telerik.com/kendo-ui/datetimepicker/index) allows the user to select a value from a calendar or a time drop-down list as well as direct input.
 It supports configurable options for minimum and maximum value, format, interval between predefined hours in the time view, custom templates for "month" view of the calendar, start view and the depth of the navigation.

 ## Getting Started

-### DateTimePicker initialization
+### Initialize the DateTimePicker

     <input id="dateTimePicker">